y-salnikov/fbmed/README.md

 # fbmed
 Menu editor for fluxbox written in pyGTK2.
+It can set images for commands and submenus.